-In order to monitor the state of the voltage rails, each one is monitored by an analog to digital converter (ADC) connected to the National Instruments Compact RIO that controls the drive base (see below).
+In order to monitor the state of the voltage rails, each one is connected to an analog to digital converter (ADC) on the National Instruments Compact RIO that controls the drive base (see below).
 The ADC monitors the main 24 volt bus, the 13.8 volt bus, the power supply to the cRIO (which is protected from rail droop by a peak detector, as shown in Figure 4), and the rail that powers the drive base, which is switched on and off by the emergency stop circuit.

 Sensors

-Odometry